 The Gaige Building is located in Reading, PA, so design values for this site are taken from the ASHRAE 2009 Handbook of Fundamentals.
 In the model created by the design engineers, which was done only in Carrier HAP, the location of the building was set to Harrisburg, PA.
 After looking in the ASHRAE Handbook of Fundamentals, it is noted that the Spaatz Field, a local airfield serving Reading PA, has such provided data.
-Since Spaatz Field is located less than two miles from this project's site, data for it will be used in further analysis of the Gaige Building.
+Since Spaatz Field is located less than two miles from this project's site, data for it is used in further analysis of the Gaige Building, using the location overrides available in Trace 700.
 For the final model's analysis of the Gaige Building, Spaatz airfield is used for the weather data instead of Harrisburg, PA.

 Weather Inputs-Harrisburg, PA

-Heating Cooling Data
+Heating Coolir ng Data

 DB: 99.6% DB: 0.4% WB: 0.4%

 8.7 °F 92.4 °F 73.8 °F